Eidansoft/pi_docker_openvpn/README.md

 Once you have finished creating all the needed files you can close the running container just executing an `exit`.

 ## Start the container and run the OpenVPN service
 At the RaspberryPi you must also have the project cloned, and you must have copied the `files_openvpn` folder.
-Once you are ready to go just run the following:
+Once you are ready to go just run the command below, just remmind to configure the ports with the one cofigured a the `openvpn_client.conf` file in order to make the client and the server use the same port, otherwise the client will fail to connect:

     sudo docker run -d --name openvpn --privileged -v PATH_OPENVPN_CONFIG_FILES:/mnt -p 1194:1194/udp -e SVR_NAME=<SERVER_NAME> --restart unless-stopped openvpnserver